ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/converting/congratulations.md

 ---
 $title: Congratulations!
 $order: 4
 description: 'You’ve finished the tutorial and successfully converted an HTML document to an AMP document.
-In this tutorial, you learned to:
-- Recognize the differences between AMP and...'
+In this tutorial, you learned to: - Recognize the differences between AMP and ...'
 ---

 You’ve finished the tutorial and successfully converted an HTML document to an AMP document.